tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The installer ISO is now available in `installer/iso/nixos-22.05pre-git-aarch64-linux.iso`.
 Use `dd` or similar to transfer it to your USB flash drive.
 Programs like `unetbootin` are not supported.

+NOTE: If this ISO has the Wi-Fi firmware built in, it is illegal to redistribute.

 ## Installation

 #### U-Boot